-Jane Murphy, workplace coaching blogger and author of What Could Happen if You Do Nothing: A Manager's Handbook for Coaching Conversations offers 10 critical tips to create more productive employees and get them excited enough about their job, so that they're going to want to contribute to the overall greater success of the company.
+Jane Murphy, workplace coaching blogger and author of What Could Happen if You Do Nothing: A Manager's Handbook for Coaching Conversations offers 10 critical tips to create more productive employees and get them excited enough about their job that they're going to want to contribute to the overall greater success of the company.

 Offer opportunities at work for your people to grow.
 There are many ways you can tap their potential: coaching, skills workshops, courses, shadowing, mentoring, increasing responsibility.
 Beyond just professional growth, offer them opportunities to learn new hobbies, pick up exciting skills, and give them time to focus on their passion projects.
 Encourage them to step up in their personal and professional lives.

 Communicate Clearly, Early, and Often

 Be clear about your expectations of them.
 Wherever possible, keep people informed about the whole business.
 They'll want to know about both the good and bad—and particularly about anything that impacts their jobs.
 Walk the talk.
 If you expect honesty and openness from them, model that in the way you communicate with them first.

 You're the architect.
 Communicate a clear vision of where you want to go as a team, and talk about how to get there.
 You set the overall vision of the company, but you need to empower them to have a personal impact on how the company achieves these goals.
 Invite collaboration and participation.
 Introduce opportunities to solve problems together.
 Encourage risk-taking, and acknowledge that failure is a by-product of innovative thinking.
 Live the values and mission you've articulated for your group and for the business.

 Give people room to think and contribute.
 Then step out of the way and let them perform.